JoanaMalinova/nemos/README.md

 Still in production.
 Authetication, validation and error handling still not optimized.
 Cart , store and search function.
 Home page has multiple sections, which are fully functioning as well.
-All roots are linked with react-router-dom.
-I use react-router-dom for actions and loaders as well as route navigation.
+React-router-dom  is used for actions and loaders as well as route navigation.